Help Spread the Word in Your Community

 - Identify what body of government you want to designate September as Prostate Cancer Awareness Month.

 - For governors or state legislatures, many websites will have a designated proclamation section with instructions.
-Here is an example from the Governor of New Mexico.

 - For smaller municipalities with mayors or town managers, you might need to make a phone call or write an e-mail to the office for instructions.